FoggyMtnDrifter/ClearProxy/CONTRIBUTING.md

 # Contributing to ClearProxy

 Thank you for your interest in contributing to ClearProxy!
-This document provides guidelines and instructions for setting up your development environment and working with the project.
+This document provides guidelines and instructions for contributing to the project.

+## Code of Conduct

+By participating in this project, you agree to abide by our Code of Conduct (to be implemented).
+We are committed to providing a welcoming and inclusive environment for all contributors.

 ## Getting Started